dereuromark/cakephp-upgrade/README.md

 Use this script ONLY after backing up your app folder.

 Also: This powerful plugin is not for N00bs.
-Do not use it if you don't know at least some Cake basics.
+Do NOT use it if you don't know at least some Cake basics.

 ### My recommendation
 Either use git or svn or some other version control to verify the changes made.